NOTES FROM UNDERGROUND (2010, rev. 2015- 2016)

 chamber opera after the novel by Dostoevsky (90 minutes)

 Libretto by Pierce Wilcox

 Though the seven scenes are distinct in their construction, there are a large number of unifying musical elements representing character, character development and ideas.
 The stylistic means to achieve this are wide-ranging: there are just as many passages of (idiosyncratic) tonality as there are of quartertonal harmony.
-‘Symphonic’ development in opera is a contentious structural issue, but one I feel is necessitated especially by the iron-clad logic of the ‘Underground’ Man’s arguments- hence such musico-dramatic conceits as the strict Sonata form that shapes Scene Six.
+‘Symphonic’ development in opera is a contentious structural issue, but one which is perhaps necessitated by the iron-clad logic of the ‘Underground’ Man’s arguments- hence such musico-dramatic conceits as the strict Sonata form that shapes Scene Six.
 Tonally, compassionately yet dialectically it forces the Man and Liza apart.
 The concept of etiolated ideals is, however, the locus of the piece and the one against which an arsenal of ‘negative’ developmental techniques is deployed.
 The ’emergence’ out of language for both the Man and Liza is particularly important in understanding the interpretation of Dostoevsky that the piece ends up underlining: that our self-hope and self-destruction are held in a perilous balance by a fractured set of ideals.

 “thoughtful, compelling music drama, powerfully staged and finely sung…deserves to be taken up at international level”

 “a deeply compelling, finely composed, written, directed, designed and performed work”